 Your order will not be shipped until full payment has been made.
 If the ordered item(s) become unavailable during the time between order and payment, we will contact you and arrange delivery as soon as possible.
-Australia Post estimates the time it will take for the item to be delivered once full payment has been made and the order is processed by us.

 All shipping costs quoted do NOT include insurance.
 If you would like to add insurance, please let us know at the time of your order.

 If you change your mind or no longer require the goods for any reason we reserve the right to not provide a refund.
 However, subject to our discretion, we may allow you to exchange and / or upgrade some items.
 Any exchange or upgrade must be accompanied by receipt and be strictly within 7 days of purchase.
 Any refund offered under this “change of mind” policy will be subject to a 20% restocking fee.
 This policy in no way affects your refund / warranty rights under Australian Consumer Law.